jsmoot93/Sprint-Challenge--Testing/README.md

 ## Commits

 Commit your code regularly and meaningfully.
-This helps you in the event you ever need to return to old code, for any number of reasons, and improves your project manager's ability to review and assist you with your project.
+This helps both you (in case you ever need to return to old code for any number of reasons and your project manager.

 ## Description